indykiss/DataStructures-Algos/Concepts.md

 Arr.slice(startIndex, endIndex) takes up O(n) time and space, which is a lot, because it is making a new arr and copying over elements into that new arr.
 Just be careful with this!

 ## In place algos

 Occasionally I'll be asked to complete an algo, in-place.
 Something I've already seen.
+In-place, destructivly altering input, algos are really good for saving time and space BUT since we're destroying the input, it's not very good for code outside of the function.
+Ex:

+    const originalArray = [2, 3, 4, 5];
+    squareArrayInPlace(originalArray);

+    console.log('original array: ' + originalArray);
+    // Logs: original array: 4,9,16,25 - confusingly!

 In-place algos modify data structures/ objects outside of the stack frame, without copying a new input.
 (See below).
 But, note, that I can still make additional variables (usually constant time there).
 I just can't copy the input.
 Bc that's O(n) time/space.

+Primitive value inputs (integers, characters) are copied in while more complex data structures (arrs, heaps, hashs) are passed by reference.

+Out of place algos are safer, but if we need to save time/space and won't use the original input again, in-place algos are ok.

 ## Call Stack